infinitydotxyz/exchange-contracts-v2/README.md

 # Modular architecture

 Contracts are designed to be extensible.
-The main contract is `InfinityExchange.sol` which is used for taking approvals for spending NFTs and transaction currencies like `WETH`.
+The main contract is `FlowExchange.sol` which is used for taking approvals for spending NFTs and transaction currencies like `WETH`.
 It also has transfer functions that move assets between addresses.
 The contract is extensible via `Complications`.
 Complications are used to extend the functionality of the main contract to support different order types.
-We currently have one complication - `InfinityOrderBookComplication` that supports the order types above.
+We currently have one complication - `FlowOrderBookComplication` that supports the order types above.
 More `complications` are in the works.

-- [InfinityExchange.sol](./contracts/core/InfinityExchange.sol) - main contract that stores state and has user approvals for spending assets
+- [FlowExchange.sol](./contracts/core/FlowExchange.sol) - main contract that stores state and has user approvals for spending assets
-- [InfinityOrderBookComplication.sol](./contracts/core/InfinityOrderBookComplication.sol) - our first complication that helps execute the order types listed above
+- [FlowOrderBookComplication.sol](./contracts/core/FlowOrderBookComplication.sol) - our first complication that helps execute the order types listed above

 ![Exchange graph](./static/contractGraphExchange.svg?sanitize-true)
 ![OB Complication graph](./static/contractGraphOBComplication.svg?sanitize-true)